How Paytm makes money even after providing 50% to 100% cashback? What exactly is Paytm’s Business Model?

 Paytm is India’s largest mobile payments, e-wallet, and commerce platform.
 Though started as a recharge platform in 2010, Paytm has subsequently changed its business model to a marketplace and a virtual bank model.
 It is also one of the pioneers of the cashback business model.

 The company has transformed itself into one of the Indian giants dealing in mobile payments, banking services, marketplace, gold, recharge and bill payments, etc. who serve around 100 million registered users.

 How Paytm Makes Money?

-As of January 2016, Paytm has a valuation of ~ $4 Billion which includes a stake of one of the global leaders of marketplace, Alibaba.
-One97, the parent company of PayTM, has placed its ace while planning its revenue model.
+As of May 2017, Paytm has a valuation of ~ $7 Billion which includes a stake of one of the global leaders of marketplace model, Alibaba.

 Paytm Revenue Model can be divided into following categories.

 - Recharge Services

 - Bill Payments

 - Paytm Wallet